jatinsingh2629/Amazon_clone/README.md

 # Amazon_clone
-Create a clone of Amazon website
+Create a clone of Amazon website using HTML and CSS.